Alumni Films Head to ‘Canada’s Coolest Film Fest’

 - We Forgot to Break Up, directed and co-written by Chandler Levack, produced by Nicole Hilliard-Forde, line-produced by Kat Hidalgo, edited by Bryan Atkinson, featuring Grace Glowicki

-Additionally, CFC alumnus Charles Officer is one of this year’s jury members for the Borsos Competition for Best Canadian Feature and alumnus Peter Harvey (attending the festival with his films The Cannon and Mobile Homes) will serve as a jury member for the 11th annual MMPIA Short Film Award.
+Additionally, alumnus Brett Hannam is one of six filmmakers selected to participate in the Aboriginal Filmmaker Fellowship at WFF with his short script project Wildfire, and CFC alumnus Charles Officer is one of this year’s jury members for the Borsos Competition for Best Canadian Feature and alumnus Peter Harvey (attending the festival with his films The Cannon and Mobile Homes) will serve as a jury member for the 11th annual MMPIA Short Film Award.

 Congratulations to our alumni involved in WFF 2017.